-Why I Built docs.farming-labs.dev for the AI Era
+Why I Built @farming-labs/docs for the AI Era

-This is the reasoning behind docs.farming-labs.dev: why I made it, why it fits this AI moment, and why I wanted it to stay flexible instead of becoming another rigid docs generator.
+This is the reasoning behind docs.farming-labs.dev: why I made it, why it fits this AI moment, and why I wanted docs to work for humans, IDEs, agents, MCP clients, and search systems without becoming another rigid docs generator.

 There are already a lot of documentation tools.